Adopting an English Bulldog

 Our adoption process is relatively simple.
 We require an application and a home visit by one of our dedicated SCBR volunteers prior to adopting one of our English bulldogs.

-- APPLY - Visit our online application OR www.rescuebulldogs.org (if you apply thru this website, please check your email as you’ll need to acknowledge and return the email)
+- APPLY – Visit our online application (when you apply thru this website, please check your email, sometimes spam folders, as you’ll need to acknowledge and return the email.)

 - REVIEW OF APPLICATION – A volunteer will review your application and forward to a volunteer in your area.
 The volunteer will contact you via email or phone to coordinate a time to visit you and your family in your home.